-- Food rations- storage, cooking and sometimes transportation are a contingent responsibility - Bulk fuel, Bulk raw water (or access to bulk raw water).
-TCCs are responsible for purification, storage and transport - Strategic movement of Contingent-Owned Equipment and personnel from the home country to the Mission area of operations - Main supply route, road/other infrastructure upkeep and mine clearing.
-Minor engineering and routine upkeep is a TCC responsibility.
-Readers should consult the applicable MOU - Based on operational need, military units use military and/or civilian interpreters provided by their TCCs, or locally-employed interpreters who are normally contracted and provided by the Mission's Director/Chief of Mission Support. - Casualty Evacuation/Medical Evacuation (CASEVAC/MEDEVAC) transportation and support for movement of sick and wounded personnel to appropriate medical facilities
+- Food rations (storage, cooking, sometimes transport is a contingent responsibility - Bulk water (or access to).
+TCCs responsible for transport, purification, storage - Bulk fuel (TCCs may be responsible for transport and storage.) - Strategic movement of COE and personnel from home country to Mission - Main supply route, road / other infrastructure upkeep and mine clearing.
+Minor engineering / routine upkeep a TCC responsibility - Blood and blood products - Interpreters.
+Based on operational need, military units use military and/or civilian interpreters provided by their TCCs, or locally-employed interpreters contracted by the Mission's Director/Chief of Mission Support - Casualty Evacuation / Medical Evacuation (CASEVAC/MEDEVAC) transportation and support for movement of sick and wounded personnel to appropriate medical facilities